Gawtam007/Gawtam007/README.md

 Here are some ideas to get you started:

-- 📫 How to reach me: ... gawtamcr@smail.iitm.ac.in
+- 📫 How to reach me: ... gawtam@kth.se

 ### Connect with me: